Operate Proxmox SDN (core/onprem/network-sdn)¶

 <PROXMOX_HOST>is the Proxmox management endpoint (IP or DNS name).- Prefer

-hyopscommands over rawterragruntto keep state/evidence consistent. - SDN
+hyopscommands over rawterragruntto keep state and run records consistent. - SDN

 zone_nameis env-scoped to avoid collisions when using--env <env>.